-You are asked to implement two players for the Connect Four game.
+You are asked to implement two players for the Connect Four game and a graphical user interface.
 A human player and an automatic player.
 We will provide you with one interface that describes what a player is expected to do and you are supposed to implement this interface.
 No more rules are given.